Financial-Times/list-notifications-rw/api/api.md

 + Response 400 (application/json)

-    Returns 400 if any validation error occurs.
+    We return 400 if any validation error occurs.

     + Body